Saaremaa: History

-During the 14th–16th centuries, and possibly earlier, local inhabitants started to expand across the Baltic Sea into surrounding areas thus establishing villages on the Livonian coast.
+During the 14th–16th centuries, and possibly earlier, inhabitants of Saaremaa started to resettle into areas surrounding the Baltic Sea and, for example, to establish villages on the Livonian coast.

 Most of Saaremaa was ruled directly by the Bishopric of Ösel–Wiek, while some parts were enfeoffed to the Livonian Order.
 In 1559, the bishopric and Saaremaa were sold to Denmark, becoming part of Danish Estonia.
 From 1570 until 1645 the entire island was under Danish possession.

-In 1645, Saaremaa was ceded from Denmark to Sweden by the Treaty of Brömsebro.
+In 1645, Saaremaa was ceded from Denmark–Norway to Sweden by the Treaty of Brömsebro.
 In 1721, along with the rest of Livonia, Saaremaa (then known by its Swedish name of Ösel) was ceded to the Russian Empire by the Treaty of Nystad, becoming a part of the Governorate of Livonia.

-In 1840 the first spa opened in Kuressaare (then known as Arensburg), and the town experienced renaissance and became a resort for Russians and Baltic Germans.
+In 1840, the first spa opened in Kuressaare (then known as Arensburg), and the town experienced renaissance and became a popular seaside resort.

-In World War I, the Estonian islands were conquered by Imperial German Army in October 1917 (Operation Albion) and remained occupied by Germans until the end of hostilities in November 1918.
+During World War I, the West Estonian Archipelago was conquered by Imperial German Army in October 1917 (Operation Albion) and remained occupied by Germans until the end of hostilities in November 1918.
 Thereafter Saaremaa became part of the newly independent Republic of Estonia.
 Most of the local Baltic German population of the island was resettled to Germany following the August 1939 Nazi–Soviet Pact.
 During World War II, the island was first occupied by the Soviet Red Army in June 1940 and, along with the rest of Estonian territory, formally annexed into the Stalinist USSR in August 1940.
-The island was then invaded and occupied by Nazi Germany in 1941 (Operation Beowulf).
-German troops were expelled and the island was reoccupied by the Soviet Red Army in the Moonzund Landing Operation in October and November 1944.
+On 8 August 1941, Soviet Naval Aviation started a bombing campaign on Berlin from Saaremaa.
+The island was then invaded and occupied by Nazi Germany later (Operation Beowulf).
+German troops were expelled and the island was reoccupied by the Soviet Red Army in the Moonsund Landing Operation in October and November 1944.
 In 1946, the Soviet military authorities declared Saaremaa a restricted zone closed to all non-local civilians, i.e., mainland Estonians and foreigners.
 It remained a restricted area until 1989.
-Estonia regained independence in August 1991.
+Estonia regained full independence in August 1991.